Look Up Kern County Public Records for Free: Search Anyone

 These requests will need the fee to research a case that can be found using this fee schedule and applicable copy fees.
 A self-addressed envelope will need to be included to mail back the response.
 Payments should be made payable to the “Kern County Superior Court.“

-Requests are processed within ten business days.
+Requests are processed within 10 business days.

 Vital records in Kern County can be acquired from both county and state resources.
 Custodians of these records include: